Analyzing Cancer Patients' Experiences with Embedding-based Topic Modeling and LLMs: Investigating the Generalizability with Global Analysis

 \subsection{Domain-specific Clinical/Medical Embedding Model Selection}

-To explore whether clinically oriented embeddings improve BERTopic's performance on patient storytelling data, we experimented with three widely used models on I(0) interview: \textbf{BioClinicalBERT} \cite{bioclinical}, \textbf{ClinicalBERT} \cite{liu2025generalist-clinicalBert}, and \textbf{MSR BiomedBERT} (formerly PubMedBERT) \cite{pubmedbert} for domain-specific embedding model selection, as shown in Figure \ref{fig:bert-go-clinical-fig}.
+To explore whether clinically oriented embeddings improve BERTopic's performance on patient interview data, we experimented with three widely used models on I(0) interview: \textbf{BioClinicalBERT} \cite{bioclinical}, \textbf{ClinicalBERT} \cite{liu2025generalist-clinicalBert}, and \textbf{MSR BiomedBERT} (formerly PubMedBERT) \cite{pubmedbert} for domain-specific embedding model selection, as shown in Figure \ref{fig:bert-go-clinical-fig}.
 All experiments used the same BERTopic configuration as in Section \ref{ref:bertexp} to ensure consistency.
-ClinicalBERT produced 17 topics initially, but coherence issues persisted even after tuning parameters such as chunk size and dimensionality reduction.
-Moreover, MSR BiomedBERT also struggles with topic coherence to a greater extent than the previous models.
+The final outputs of all three embedding models are shown in Appendix \ref{ref:appendixb}.
+We qualitatively analyzed the output of the three models: \begin{itemize} \item \textbf{ClinicalBERT} produced 17 topics initially, but we found some of these topics to be semantically incoherent.
+For example, conversations about needle sizes are grouped into a general-sounding topic regarding ``medical sizes".
+To reduce noise and improve topic quality, we increased the minimum document frequency (\texttt{min\_df}) to 3 and the chunk size from 6 to 7 sentences.
+This adjustment results in 15 topics, but these proved quite general or broad.
+To refine the topic boundaries, we reduced the dimensionality reduction setting \texttt{n\_components} from 10 to 8, which reduces the dimensionality of the UMAP projection and can help enforce tighter semantic clustering.
+While this maintains the 15-topic output and results in slightly more coherent themes, the quality of the extracted keywords suffers as a consequence.
+Redundancies and repeated terms appeared more frequently, making it harder to interpret the topics at a glance.
+Despite these issues, the output does seem to be an improvement over the initial BERTopic output found in Table \ref{tab:bertopic_full_labels}. \item \textbf{MSR BiomedBERT} also struggles with topic coherence to a greater extent than the previous models.
 For example, one of the topics, incorrectly labeled as ``Monitoring Eye Health and Treatment Progress in Cancer Care Discussions", includes representative document chunks that are not only short and uninformative, but one of the documents also includes the expression ``to keep an eye on", which is the reason for the misleading topic label.
 This means that the model struggles to create meaningful clusters, which leads to the LLM mislabeling the topic due to the lack of context and coherence within the representative documents and the list of keywords.
-This relatively weaker performance may be attributed to the nature of the dataset used to pretrain MSR BiomedBERT, which is probably less aligned with narrative-style patient data.
+This relatively weaker performance may be attributed to the nature of the dataset used to pretrain MSR BiomedBERT, which is probably less aligned with narrative-style patient data. \item In contrast, \textbf{BioClinicalBERT} consistently generated more interpretable and clinically meaningful topics, likely due to its pretraining on real clinical notes.
+Its outputs captured both technical medical experiences and patient perspectives with greater nuance, outperforming the other models in terms of coherence and relevance.
+These findings suggest that embedding models trained on clinical narratives provide \textit{stronger semantic representations} for this type of data. \end{itemize} Further tests on shorter interviews (such as I(2), which is the shortest in the dataset at approximately 5596 words) revealed that chunk size also plays a critical role: Reducing the chunk size to 6 sentences increases the number of topics to I(2), with a noticeable improvement in nuance and precision.
+The resulting topics capture more specific clinical moments and emotionally substantial statements, enhancing the interpretability and relevance of the output.
+This indicates that a dynamic chunking strategy, combined with clinically oriented embeddings such as BioClinicalBERT, may be essential for optimizing topic modeling across datasets with varying lengths and complexities.